LewisMurray00/React-practice-website/README.md

 - Added some CSS for the CardItem.js file
 - Made the CSS files responsive
 - Passed props through the CardItem.js into the Cards.js
+- Fixed a problem with the images
+- Created new pages and linked them with the router

 ## React-Router-Dom Guide